watsonwork/watsonwork-developer-docs/guides/V1_ActionsEvents.md

 ![Client Action Handler Flow](../images/ClientActionHandlerFlow.png)

-## Client Action Handler available actions
+## Explicit Action Handler available actions

 There are currently two actions available, `space-app-config-requested` and `team-app-config-requested`.
 Other user actions will soon become available such as clicking on buttons to share resources, etc...